Pickelhaupt/EUC-Dash-ESP32/README.md

   - Around 6 hours when continuously connected
   - Around 1 day of standby and 4-5 hours of continuous riding
 - Wake up from accelerometer, button and double tap
+- long press on dashboard to toggle lights
 - Settings screen:
   - clock
   - dashboard